2014 Fire Millage Renewal

 may be burned, and only where a burn permit has been issued.
 Township residents may apply for burn permits at the main

 fire station.
-Shortly after the application is received, and usually on the same day, the Department's fire inspector will
+Shortly after the application is received, and usually on the same day, the Department's fire marshal will

 inspect the proposed burning site to insure its safety and compliance with Township ordinances.
-Once the inspector has
+Once the fire marshal has

 approved the site, future permits may be applied for at the main fire station without the site being reinspected.